TheSpaceTrail/TheSpaceTrail/STORYBOARD.md

 SHOP ITEMS (before buffs, bulk purchase allowed)

 1X SPARE PART - 500 Credits
-1X FODD - 500 Credits
+1X FOOD - 500 Credits
 1X ARMS - 500 Credits
 HEALING ITEM? (if we are using this type of system)